nadinejackson/MKS65C-shell/README.md

 ## Attempted, but unsuccessful

-* Displaying the current working directory besides the prompt
+* Displaying the current working directory beside the prompt
+* More complex redirection using >> and 2>

 ## Bugs